 The logic behind each calculation is spelled out on your Grand Unified Accounting (GUA) output.
 Accountants and CPAs love this feature because it means every transaction can be adjusted or tailored to fit the investor’s best possible tax outcome.

 Superior Customer Support

-With the ongoing IRS campaign to enforce crypto tax control, it’s very important that you stay compliant.
+With the ongoing IRS campaign to enforce crypto tax control, you must stay compliant.
 You don’t want to be caught unprepared or end up owing more taxes than you were expecting.

 ZenLedger’s customer support can help you with more than just navigating our software.
-While we don’t give tax advice (you need to speak to your CPA or tax professional for that) we do know the current crypto tax laws and we have CPA partners to ensure our solution keeps your taxes accurate.
-That means we can help you save money on your taxes by providing tools to harvest a tax asset on coins when you’ve lost money, or explain the basics of how and why crypto taxes function the way they do.
+While we don’t give tax advice (you need to speak to your CPA or tax professional for that) we do know the current crypto tax laws and have CPA partners to ensure our solution keeps your taxes accurate.
+Does that mean we can help you save money on your taxes with a tax-loss harvesting tool on coins when you’ve lost money, or explain the basics of how to calculate crypto taxes?

-We are also here to help you get your data out of your exchanges and wallets.
-With over two dozen integrations, we know how to get your data out, formatted and easily uploaded.
-We have more than 70 support articles published and chat support availability online during business hours to answer any questions you have.
+We are also here to help you get the data out of your exchanges and wallets.
+With over 300 integrations, we know how to get your data out, formatted, and into ZenLedger.
+We have more than 70 support articles published and chat support available online during business hours to answer any questions you have.

 We support these features for every client, no matter the volume of transactions you have for a tax year.

 The bitcoin tax rate is based on an IRS judgment from 2014 that said that all cryptocurrencies should be regarded as stocks or bonds (also known as capital assets) rather than fiat money (like Euros or dollars).